annyhe/refocus-simple-lens/tutorial.md

     </p>
 </section>
 ```
 We also need to render the game stage and update the scores.
-Make a file with the following:
+Make a file calle `game.js` in `src` folder with the following:
 ```js
 /**
  * Lenses/WhackAMole/src/game.js